Py-Contributors/AlgorithmsAndDataStructure/.github/ISSUE_TEMPLATE/create-an-issue.md

 assignees: ''

 ---
-Please fill all detils for better explanation of issue.
-Add files to proper folder.
+Please fill all details for a better explanation of the issue.
+Add files to the proper folder.

 **Title** -